xrafael/fai3d/README.md

 of training a basic 3D CNN classifier.

 To run the example, first check that you have fast.ai (version 0.7) installed.
-Then create a data folder and unzip the data.zip files in it.
-This zip file contains few 3D volumes stored in numpy arrays (32x32x32) and a csv file with the annotations for each volume (id, class).
+Then unzip data.zip in the data folder.
+This zip file contains a couple of folders with some few examples of 3D image volumes (32x32x32) stored in numpy arrays and a csv file with annotations for each volume (id, class).
 Finally just call main.py file.

 If you find this code useful for your work, please don't forget to cite us: